cmu-sei/GHOSTS/docs/index.md

 [DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.

 Copyright 2018 Carnegie Mellon University.
 See the [LICENSE.md](https://github.com/cmu-sei/GHOSTS/blob/master/LICENSE.md) file for details.

+[^1]: This paper is heavily influenced by our previous paper [_R-EACTR: A Framework for Designing Realistic Cyber Warfare Exercises_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=505224) which outlines a design framework for cyber warfare exercises.
+It ensures that designs of team-based exercises factor realism into all aspects of the participant experience.